cheenbabes/ionicFirebase/README.md

 For running on Android, make sure you have all the necessary libraries and SDKs, then run `ionic run android` with your phone plugged in and it should work.

+## Limitations

+There's a known bug with routing after authentication.
+This just needs to be fixed with some custom code in `app.js`.
+Please fork and contribute.

 ## License

 Use however.
 An attribution, link, or repo star is nice.
 Thanks